Quansight-Labs/quansight-labs-site/posts/2022/01/ipython-8.0-lessons-learned-maintaining-software.md

 docstrings.
 Of course you can (and should) mention deprecation in docstrings, but you can and should also use multiline strings in warnings messages.

-The more you break the back of the work for your users, the more likely they are to update their code immediately, and the more confident you can be about removing deprecated code.
+The more informations and the easier to you make it for your users to fix warnings without having to search and lookup informations, the more likely they are to update their code immediately, and the more confident you can be about removing deprecated code.

-Give them all the informations they need, and you will realise that it in the long term less work for you, and you will have an easier time cleaning API.
+Give them all the informations they need, and you will realise that it in the long term it is also less work for you, and you will have an easier time cleaning API.

 ## Communication and Explicitness are keys